php-fig/fig-standards/proposed/http-client/http-client-meta.md

 The intention of this PSR is to provide library developers with HTTP clients that have a well defined behaviour.
 A library should be able to use any compliant client without special code to handle client implementation details (Liskov substitution principle).
-The PSR does not try to restrict nor define configuration interface for HTTP clients.
+The PSR does not try to restrict nor define how to configure HTTP clients.

 An alternative approach would be to pass configuration to the client.
 That approach would have a few drawbacks: